-Improve battery life of a wireless keyboard and mouse
+Improve Battery life of a wireless keyboard & mouse

-The first and foremost tip to remember is turning the wireless devices (keyboard and mouse) off when not in use.
-Doing so improves battery life of a wireless keyboard to great extent.
-You can use the manual turn off method to switch off your mouse/keyboard when you are done for the day.
+The first and foremost tip to remember is to turn the wireless devices (keyboard and mouse) off when not in use.
+Doing so improves the battery life of a wireless keyboard to a great extent.
+You can use the manual turn-off method to switch off your mouse/keyboard when you are done for the day.

-If you do not have a good memory and often forget to turn-off the devices you can set a reminder, here is a nice tip courtesy Labnol.
+If you do not have a good memory and often forget to turn off the devices you can set a reminder, here is a nice tip courtesy Labnol.
 This is a bit tricky, but works!
 Just visit this page and enter some text in the empty ‘WRITE HERE’ field.
-The tool will convert the text into a MP3.
-Then, hit the ‘Listen’ button and the computer will speak your words in natural sounding female voice.
+The tool will convert the text into an MP3.
+Then, hit the ‘Listen’ button and the computer will speak your words in a natural-sounding female voice.

-Next, download the MP3 file, go to Control Panel > Change system Sounds > Exit Windows and browse to the downloaded file to set it as the reminder for turning off your mouse and keyboard.
+Next, download the MP3 file, go to Control Panel > Change system Sounds > Exit Windows, and browse to the downloaded file to set it as a reminder for turning off your mouse and keyboard.
 Do the same for ‘Windows Log off’ – that’s it!

 A keyboard does not have an On/Off switch.
-Keyboard should be placed closer to the computer, within 30 cm (12 in), and away from interference from other electrical or wireless devices, especially speakers and cell phones.
+The keyboard should be placed closer to the computer, within 30 cm (12 in), and away from interference from other electrical or wireless devices, especially speakers and cell phones.
 Moreover, it should not be used on large metal surfaces.

-Tip 3 – Keep Mouse & Keyboard at same level surface
+3] Keep Mouse & Keyboard at the same level surface

 If you are using both, the mouse and the keyboard simultaneously make sure they are within 100 cm (39 in) of the computer and on the same level surface.

 Always use the mouse on a light-colored surface or preferably on an opaque surface.
-Using the mouse over a dark-colored surface such as black or dark blue surface can cause the battery to drain faster.
-Also, never use the mouse on a glass surface.
-Because, tracking sensor in a wireless mouse uses more power on such surfaces causing the depletion of the battery at a much faster rate.
+Using the mouse over a dark-colored surface such as a black or dark blue surface can cause the battery to drain faster.
+Also, never use the mouse on a glass surface, because a tracking sensor in a wireless mouse uses more power on such surfaces causing the depletion of the battery at a much faster rate.